killjoy64/FRC-Strategy-Planner/README.md

 # TODO
 ### Desired upcoming features and house-keeping things
 - [ ] Start packaging the app and get ready for it's first stable release!
-- [ ] Optimize everything.
+- [X] Optimize everything.
 App is starting to run a little slow.
+(1/4/2017)
-- [ ] Add licensing and credits to angular, ionic, font-awesome, etc.
+- [X] Add licensing and credits to angular, ionic, font-awesome, etc. (1/4/2017)
 - [X] Literally refactor everything and make more classes.
 I feel disgusting looking at it.
 (1/2/2017)
 - [X] Sort through all data because most of it is out of order (12/30/2016)
 - [X] Add search feature for the 'Events' and 'Teams' section of the statistics page (12/30/2016)